Updated to include the reaction from E&S Consultancy Ltd.

 “From the information available it seems that the most likely version is a motive connected to the investigative work of the journalist,” Slovak police chief Tibor Gaspar told a televised news conference.

-Reacting to Kuciak’s assassination, Caruana Galizia’s son, Matthew said Kočner used Malta for money laundering and tax evasion.
+Reacting to Kuciak’s assassination, Caruana Galizia’s son, Matthew said Kočner used Malta “for money laundering and tax evasion”.
+He said Kočner used shell and holding companies set up and administered by Christian Ellul and Karl Schranz.

-Kočner’s daughter was married to his Maltese lawyer, Christian Ellul but the two are now divorced.
-However Ellul and Schranz remain directors of Kočner’s companies.
+Kočner’s daughter was married to Ellul, a lawyer, but the two are now divorced.

-The murder has shocked the small central European country and highlighted public concerns about corruption.
+Kuciak’s murder shocked the small central European country and highlighted public concerns about corruption.

 Andrew Caruana Galizia – also son of the murdered Maltese journalist – said his family warned the European Commission that with his mother’s assassination Malta had set a new standard of permissible behaviour within the EU and that others would soon die if decisive action isn’t taken.